dylan-lang/opendylan/documentation/building-with-duim/source/improve.rst

 Note the addition of a ``title:`` keyword at the end of the definition.
-This can be used to give any instance of the frame class a title that is displayed in the title bar of the frame’s window when it is mapped to the screen.
+This can be used to give any instance of the frame class a title that is displayed in the title bar of the frame's window when it is mapped to the screen.

 At this stage, the application still has no real functionality, and